mcveanlab/treeseq-inference/README.md

 Code is primarily written in Python and requires Python >= 3.4.
 For benchmarking, we  use an R package via [rpy2](https://rpy2.readthedocs.io/) and so a working R installation is also required.
-Some external software requires other software too (e.g. cmake for SLiM, the GNU scientific library for msprime/tsinfer).
+Some external software requires other libraries too (e.g. cmake for SLiM, the GNU scientific library for msprime/tsinfer).
 These are detailed below.